 Always wear a seat belt while driving.
 Stay focused and don’t engage in any aggressive driving tactics with the trucker driver or any other distracting behaviors.

-If you have been injured in a truck accident, the Atlanta trucking accident lawyers at the Katz Law Firm have several decades of experience to help you recover compensation for your injuries.
+If you have been injured in a truck accident, the Atlanta trucking accident lawyers at the Katz Personal Injury Lawyers have several decades of experience to help you recover compensation for your injuries.
 Call a lawyer at our firm today for a free evaluation of your case.